hypercorei13/Kraken/README.md

 # Kraken Trading Assistant

-NOTE: To use this software you will need your own Kraken API Keys installed in the KrakenMonitor Class > main.pyw
+NOTE: To use this software you will need your own Kraken API Keys installed in the file assets/main.keys. api_key = "abcdefghijklmnopqrstuvwxyz0123456789" api_secret = "abcdefghijklmnopqrstuvwxyz0123456789"

- self.api_key = "abcdefghijklmnopqrstuvwxyz0123456789"
- self.api_secret = "abcdefghijklmnopqrstuvwxyz0123456789"
+You will also need a FREE subsccription to PySimpleGUI.
+No files are installed in your machine.
+This is the safest Python GUI method that I am aware of: https://www.pysimplegui.com/

 This README provides a comprehensive overview of the project, its implementation, and technical details.
 You may want to add: Versatility for connecting to other exchanges and/or data sources.